French ground forces. Status and prospects

 Operational Command controls the 1st and 3rd Mechanized Divisions, the backbone of the ground forces.
 Also subordinate to him is the headquarters of the Army Rapid Reaction Corps, which manages the attached formations and units.
 In addition, the operational command includes the intelligence, communications, logistics, logistics and combat training commands.

-The main forces of the Army include three tank brigades of varying composition, the French component of the Franco-German brigade, one light mountain brigade and three separate infantry regiments.
-There is also one brigade each of airmobile troops and marines.
+The main forces of the Ground Forces include three tank brigades of various compositions, the French component of the Franco-German brigade, one light mountain brigade and three separate infantry regiments.
+There is also one brigade of airmobile troops and one brigade of marines.
 Army aviation is represented by one helicopter brigade with three regiments.
-One regiment of unmanned aircraft also serves.
-The air defense of the ground forces includes only one regiment, because...
-The main air defense tasks are assigned to the Air Force.
+There is also one regiment of unmanned aircraft.
+The air defense of the ground forces includes only one regiment, since the main tasks Defense are assigned to the Air Force.

 Material part